plasma-umass/browsix/README.md

 workers](https://en.wikipedia.org/wiki/Web_worker), so it works in all modern browsers.

-With Browsix, you can run a large class of existing [*node.js*](https://nodejs.org/) and [*Go*](https://golang.org/) utilities and services in the browser without code changes and without having to allocate server-side resources -- Browsix applications can
+Using Browsix, you can run a large class of existing [*node.js*](https://nodejs.org/) and [*Go*](https://golang.org/) utilities and services in the browser without code changes and without having to allocate server-side resources -- Browsix applications can